fstark/blog/content/blog/wozdle/wozdle.md

 * You can only write one character per screen-refresh (16ms)
 * This character is always at the cursor position
-* You cannot position the cursor on screen
+* You cannot move the cursor on screen
 * You cannot clear the screen

 There is one fortunate positive: